Summer Devotions Kids: Simple Rhythms for Joyful Faith

 A gentle rhythm can be as simple as a morning verse, a mealtime thank-you, and a bedtime blessing.
 You can take turns letting each child choose a verse or share a prayer request.
 Keep it light and welcoming—kids learn best when they feel safe, noticed, and loved.
 And when the day gets away from you (it will), let grace have the final word.
 Tomorrow is another chance.
 If you want a little help shaping that kind of routine, simple family devotions at home can begin with small, steady moments like these.

-The Psalms are a perfect summer companion—like a trail map for the heart.
+The Psalms are a perfect summer companion.
 These ancient songs hand children the words for joy, wonder, and even frustration.
 As you read together, ask, “What do you notice?” or “Where did you see God’s kindness today?”
 Small questions open big doors.

 Reflecting on Scripture together during long, bright days